 Increasing the range of motion also allows you to access more muscle fibers when working out, which helps build lean and strong muscle.

 Who doesn’t want to reduce their stress level?
 Stress relief is one of the greatest benefits of yoga. and it does so in a couple of ways.

 The first is through breathing techniques.
 Practicing yoga can teach you how to breathe more efficiently and use your entire lungs.
 Deep breathing can do wonders for stress relief, and specific techniques that are effective include alternate nostril, left nostril, and victorious breathing.

 Relaxing the body is another way yoga greatly reduces stress.
 Releasing tension in muscles that carry a lot of stress, like the shoulder and back muscles, can shed that excess stress.
-Really athletic guys might want to consider using an aerial yoga swing.

 Studies reveal that yoga reduces insomnia.
 How does this happen?
 Yoga can make you more comfortable.
 If you have areas of stiffness in your body, especially your back, you may know how it can be extremely hard to fall asleep.